Graduate and Postdoc Trainees

 Jennifer “Jef” Akst

 Jennifer AkstJef’s predoctoral research investigated mating systems and sexual selection in the lined seahorse, Hippocampus erectus.
 Through a series of controlled laboratory experiments with captive animals, she examined the courtship behavior of this species and explored the mate choice behavior of both sexes.
-Jef received her MA in 2009 and is currently a senior editor at The Scientist, where she edits the magazine’s three monthly features, the biobusiness column, and the careers section and writes for all sections of the magazine and website.
+Jef received her MA in 2009 and is currently the Managing editor at BioSpace.

 Jonathan Atwell